simoneeconomo/fancy_forms/README.markdown

+This extension comes from the need of having fully customizable form controls that better support the user on one hand and are more aesthetically pleasing on the other.

+## Features

+ * Two homemade jQuery plugins, `symphonySelectbox` and `symphonyCheckbox`, to respectively replace instances of `<select>` and `<input type"checkbox">` elements with more advanced UI controls.
+ * Consistent styles using recent standards (i.e. CSS3) for text inputs, textareas and buttons.
+ * Replacements for both multiple- and single-choice selectboxes, with two available sizes: "_tiny_" and "_normal_".

+Future releases will provide:

+ * Custom event handlers
+ * Better performance
+ * Future fixes to future bugs ;)

 ## FAQ: Frequently asked questions

-> Your extension conflicts with <any_other_extension>.
+> Q: This (awesome) extension causes conflicts with <any_other_extension>.
 What am I supposed to do?

-You can populate the [`ignore` array](https://github.com/eKoeS/fancy_forms/blob/master/assets/symphony.selectbox.js#L7) with as many CSS selectors as you want.
-Fancy Forms won’t replace any element whose parents match the given selector.
+A: You can populate the [`ignore` array](https://github.com/eKoeS/fancy_forms/blob/master/assets/symphony.selectbox.js#L7) (available in both `symphonySelectbox` and `symphonyCheckbox`) with a complex CSS selector.
+Upon initialization, Fancy Forms [will skip](https://github.com/eKoeS/fancy_forms/blob/master/assets/symphony.selectbox.js#L134) any element whose parents match the given expression.

-> Can this extension be used on frontend too?
+> Q: Can this (marvellous) extension be used on frontend too?

-Sure, all it does is providing some jQuery plugins and stylesheets.
+A: Sure, all it does is providing some jQuery plugins and stylesheets.
 Here’s the list of resources you need to include in your pages:

     symphony.button.css
     symphony.checkbox.css